Northern California Waterfall.

 Elevation Gain: 1,817 feet

-Embark on an adventure to Alamere Falls, a tidefall waterfall gracefully emptying into the Pacific Ocean!
+Head to Alamere Falls, a tidefall waterfall gracefully emptying into the Pacific Ocean!
 It’s a hike near San Francisco you’ve got to check out and one of the best hikes in Point Reyes National Seashore.

 It begins at the Palomarin Trailhead, tracing the Coast Trail through a varied landscape of eucalyptus groves, forested stretches, and breathtaking ocean panoramas.